Ankit2197/finalmodel/README.md

 ## Important Features
 *Open:*-Its the open share price of stock in a particular day.

 *High:*- Its the highest value of share recorded in a particular day.

 *Low:*- Its the lowest value of share recorded in a particular day.

-*Close:*-Its the closing share price in a particular day *Volume:*- Its the number of bought and sold shares for a particular stock in a day.
+*Close:*-Its the closing share price in a particular day.

+*Volume:*- Its the number of bought and sold shares for a particular stock in a day.

 #### Target Variable